Sunday, July 10, 2022

 (April 2022: A jury finds Robertson guilty on all six charges he faced, including five felonies, one for carrying a dangerous weapon.
 Fracker testified against him, as part of a plea agreement.)

-(August 2022: The judge at his sentencing hearing chastises Robertson, telling him, “You were not some bystander who just got swept up in the crowd.
+(August 2022: The judge at his sentencing chastises Robertson, telling him, “You were not some bystander who just got swept up in the crowd.
 It really seems as though you think of partisan politics as war and that you continue to believe these conspiracy theories.”
 With that, Robertson is sentenced to 87 months behind bars.

 Fracker gets a break, and his punishment is far less severe.
 He will spend 12 months on probation, the first 59 days on home detention.
 He will also be required to complete 120 hours of community service, and pay $2,000 in restitution.)